docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/bridgetalk-message-object.rst

 String

-The application specifier for the sending application (see "Application specifiers" on page 191).
+The application specifier for the sending application (see :ref:`application-specifiers`).
 Read/write.

 target

 String

-The application specifier for the target, or receiving, application (see "Application specifiers" on page 191).
+The application specifier for the target, or receiving, application (see :ref:`application-specifiers`).
 Read/write.

 timeout